CodeJellee/CodeJellee/README.md

 - 🌱 I’m currently learning Javascript, Python, React, Redux, PostgreSQL, Flask, Express
 - 📫 How to reach me **LeeJCode@gmail.com**
-- ⚡ Fun fact: I have completed 4 half marathons and a full marathon.
-Placed 3rd in my age group for the Verrazzano Half, NYC 2022.
+- ⚡ Fun fact: I have completed 4 half marathons (placed 3rd in my age group for the Verrazzano Half, NYC 2022) and a full marathon.
 Looking forward to conquering more races in the future!
 Current goals: Berlin and Japan Marathon.